tradle/multi-hyperbee/README.md

   }
 }
 ```
+Multihyperbee has a manifest that contains the list of peers keys.
+The key to the manifest is saved in the header block of the MultiHyperbee Store.
+Peer keys are used to restore the peers in case of the restart.
+This is useful for the persistent storage only.

 ### await db.put(key, storeValue)

 Put will write two objects at the same time to Store and to Diff hyperbee.